jtelesforoantonio/nodejs-slim/README.md

 ## Request

-The request param has two functions req.all() and req.input() to get the data
+The request param has two functions req.all() and req.input() to get the data.
 ```javascript
 route.post('/users', function(req, res) {
     // get all data